joranE/fispdfparsr/README.md

 The sprint race plots focus on each round of heats.
 Parsing the sprint PDFs is a bit trickier, since the Java PDF parser we're relying on will silently omit blank table columns.
 This means that if no one in the final came from QF3, that column will be blank and the parser will simply drop it.

 `parse_spr_pdf` tries to detect when this happens and prompts you to supply the index for where to insert a blank column.
 It should only be an issue for the final and semifinal sections of the PDF.
+However, this does mean that this function generally can only be run interactively and with some supervision.

 ``` r
 spr_example1 <- parse_spr_pdf(file = spr_pth)